Kepler-138: Nomenclature and history

 Confirmed planets are conventionally assigned the designations b, c, d, etc. after the star's name.
 The labels are assigned alphabetically in the order of discovery starting from b.
 Since KOI-314.01 and KOI-314.02 were confirmed as planets simultaneously, the alphabetical names were assigned in order of orbital period by the discoverers, and thus became KOI-314b and KOI-314c respectively.
 Since no gravitational interactions were detected due to KOI-314.03, this planetary candidate remained unconfirmed as 6 January 2014 and thus kept the same name.

 In the following weeks, on 28 February 2014, a new paper validated KOI-314.03 as being a real planet with a false alarm probability of less than 1%.
 The new paper used different names for the planets, going from KOI-314b to Kepler-138c, KOI-314c to Kepler-138d and KOI-314.03 to Kepler-138b.
 These designations have been used by subsequent studies, and by databases such as the NASA Exoplanet Archive.
 This situation is similar to that of some other planetary systems such as Mu Arae, where different designations have been used for the same planets in the literature.

+On 16 December 2022, two possible Earth-like water worlds Kepler-138 c and Kepler-138 d were detected in the Kepler 138 system by the Hubble and Spitzer Space Telescopes.